BrokerExchange/ElasticScout/readme.md

 # ElasticScout
-Laravel Scout Driver for Elasticsearch 5.0+
+Laravel Scout Driver for Elasticsearch

 ## Overview
-Laravel Scout is great!
-But, the Elasticsearch engine could be better in regards to being more 5.0 friendly.
-This engine uses a standard bool query with must and filter clauses to match all fields.
+[Laravel Scout](https://github.com/laravel/scout) is great!
+But, the Elasticsearch engine could be better in regards to being more 2.0/5.0 friendly.
+It useses a depricated "filtered" query that is is not compatible with Elasticsearch 5.0.
+It also uses a single index for all models, potentially causing conflicts between fields with the same names, but different data types.

+The ElasticScout engine uses a standard bool query with must and filter clauses to match all fields.
 It also uses a unique index for each model, instead of unique types in a single index per model.
 This ensure you will not have field type conflicts.

 ## License
-ElasticQueue is released under the MIT Open Source License, <https://opensource.org/licenses/MIT>
+ElasticScout is released under the MIT Open Source License, <https://opensource.org/licenses/MIT>

 ## Copyright
-ElasticQueue &copy; Broker Exchange Network
+ElasticScout &copy; Broker Exchange Network

 ## Installation
  * run command `composer require brokerexchange\elasticscout`